Adana

-Adana lies in the heart of Cilicia, which was once one of the most important regions of the classical world.
+Adana lies in the heart of Cilicia, which some say, was once one of the most important regions of the classical world.
 Home to six million people, Cilicia is an important agricultural area, owing to the large fertile plain of Çukurova.

-Twenty-first century Adana is a centre for regional trade, healthcare, and public and private services.
+Adana is a centre for regional trade, healthcare, and public and private services.
 Agriculture and logistics are important parts of the economy.

-Adana Şakirpaşa Airport is close to the city centre, and the town is connected to Tarsus and Mersin by TCDD train.
+The city is connected to Tarsus and Mersin by TCDD train.
+The closest public airport is Çukurova International Airport.